-Students may elect to follow one of three options for completion of the M.A. degree: (1) The Thesis option involves the satisfactory completion of 24 hours of coursework (15 hours minimum at the 5000 level) plus 6 hours of thesis; (2)The Professional Paper or Project option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the execution of a scholarly paper or professional project; or (3) The Professional Internship option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the completion of a business or media related internship.
-Students are required to take one theory course and one research method course as part of their degree plan and are allowed to take 3 hours of coursework outside the Department of Communication Studies.
-Most students complete the MA program in two years.
-A foreign language is not required for graduation.
+Students may elect to follow one of three options for completion of the M.A. degree: (1) The Thesis option involves the satisfactory completion of 24 hours of coursework (15 hours minimum at the 5000 level) plus 6 hours of thesis (CSS or FDM 5V99); (2)The Professional Paper or Project option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the execution of a scholarly paper or professional project (CSS or FDM 5V90); or (3) The Professional Internship option involves the completion of 33 hours of coursework (18 hours minimum at the 5000 level) plus 3 hours for the completion of a business or media related internship (CSS 5380 or FDM 5303).